 The Hazard Perception Test (HPT)

 The HPT is a touch-screen computer-based test that assesses your ability to recognise and react appropriately to potentially dangerous situations.
-Passing the HPT is the requirement for progressing from red Ps to green Ps.
+Passing the HPT is the requirement for progressing from L plates to red Ps.

 Why the HPT?

 Hazard perception is an important skill for safe driving and screen-based HPTs are able to detect drivers with a higher crash risk.
-The HPT aims to confirm red P drivers have enough hazard perception skills to move to the less restricted green P licence.
+The HPT aims to confirm learners have enough hazard perception skills to move to the less restricted red P licence.

 Currently, drivers aged under 20 years are involved in casualty crashes at almost twice the rate of those aged 20 years or more.
 From 2007-2009 the number of involvements in casualty crashes per 10,000 licence holders was:

 - Drivers aged 20 and over = 69

 The purpose of the HPT is to reduce the high level of young driver crashes by:

 - Encouraging new drivers to develop hazard perception skills